NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ====================  =======  ======  ===========  ========  =======  ================

 Cooking range/oven energy use is calculated per the Energy Rating Rated Home in `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNET3012019P1>`_.
+If NumberofResidents provided, this will be adjusted using the equations from RECS in :ref:`building_occupancy`.

 HPXML Lighting & Ceiling Fans
 -----------------------------